 Mini-IVF or micro in vitro fertilization is a milder assisted reproduction treatment than in vitro fertilization.
 The patient receives fewer injections and the dose of hormones is lower.
 The goal is to get between three and five high-quality oocytes to be able to fertilise them in the laboratory and transfer them to the uterus.
-It requires anesthesia during some steps of the procedure.
+It requires anaesthesia during some steps of the procedure.

 Why is Mini-IVF performed?

 Mini-IVF is indicated only for women who have the following prognosis:

 - under 35 years of age